wentelteefje/gear-task/gear.md

 To address this, the goal is to provide `Gear::run` with a realistic approximation of the remaining time available during the block authoring slot.
 This is achieved by introducing a `max_gas` parameter, which adjusts for the remaining time in units of gas, as opposed to the `DEFAULT_GAS_ALLOWANCE` constant.

 Additionally, a `deadline_slippage` parameter is introduced, which acts as a "relaxed" version of the `NORMAL_DISPATCH_RATIO` runtime constant.
 By default, Substrate allocates $1/3$ of the slot duration for block finalization.
 Since this time is rarely fully utilized, it is possible to exceed the hard deadline to some degree.
 For example, a `deadline_slippage` of $10\\%$ would allow applying extrinsics for $35\\%$ of the block proposal duration.
 This way, `Gear::run` can still execute for $75\\%$ of the original proposal duration while exceeding the hard deadline by at most $10\\%$.
+# 4. Conclusion
+In summary, the custom block authoring in Gear Protocol utilizing the `Gear::run` pseudo-inherent provides substantial enhancements to Substrate, facilitating efficient asynchronous messaging and delayed contract execution.
+These advancements open up new possibilities for dApp development, which users can explore on [Vara Network](https://vara.network/).